 Black-run movie houses have shaped the film industry for over a century, and these increasingly rare spaces are an important tool for sustaining Black independent film.
 Yet the history of the Black movie house remains hidden, and its contemporary value, is underestimated.

-In this conversation, we will explore the role that Black film houses and film programming organizations play for independent BIPOC filmmakers and the formidable challenges these spaces face.
-We will ask how Black film houses and BIPOC filmmakers can best work together to ensure mutual success and how successful practices can be replicated.
-And we will explore how these spaces embody the philosophy of creative placemaking and how arts and culture can be used to create spaces of community and resistance through social engagement.
+In this conversation, we explore the role that Black film houses and film programming organizations play for independent BIPOC filmmakers and the formidable challenges these spaces face.
+We ask how Black film houses and BIPOC filmmakers can best work together to ensure mutual success and how successful practices can be replicated.
+And we explore how these spaces embody the philosophy of creative placemaking and how arts and culture can be used to create spaces of community and resistance through social engagement.

 --